 Considering that these bike lanes not only serve bicycle riders but also provide an alternative when sidewalks fail people using wheelchairs and mobility scooters (to be clear – a nationwide issue, not just in Florida), the pairing is a natural fit.
 This is not to say protected bike lanes are by any means a substitute to proper ADA compliance in the first place, but their existence provides a much safer fallback than ostensibly “sharing the road” with cars when a curb is insurmountable or a sidewalk is completely impassable.

-In addition, as much as we love bicycles, the scooter might have a stronger mass appeal in the long run.8 Unlike bikeshare, motorized scooters conjure up an image of effortless transportation, free of pedaling and sweat.
+As much as we love bicycles, we must admit the scooter might have a stronger mass appeal in the long run.
+Unlike bikeshare, motorized scooters conjure up an image of effortless transportation, free of pedaling and sweat.
 While this allure may irk public health advocates hoping to increase physical activity through cycling, one must consider that scooters can be a public health benefit from a long-term, holistic standpoint.

 For one, scooters encourage less automobile dependency in the city for short trips, thus reducing the possibility of automobile-involved crashes and overall emissions (depending, of course, on a city’s size, scooter popularity, and the most common types of trips made in that region).
 Second, by providing the infrastructure and opportunity for scooter users, opportunities (by virtue of said shared infrastructure) open up for bicycle riders as well, making the active option more inviting.